computas/ovh-cloud-workshop/ovhsetup.md

 Under the folders `/frontend` and `/backend` you can find a Dockerfile for each application.
 You should now build and publish the resulting image to your new Harbor instance.

-💡 _HINT:_ Enter Harbor UI to find the URL that the image should be pushed to.
+💡 _HINT 1:_ Enter Harbor UI to find the URL that the image should be pushed to.

 💡 _HINT 2:_ `docker login <your instance>.container-registry.ovh.net` to log in to your Harbor instance before pushing the images.